shivamAgarwal1771/docs/README.md

 import React, { useEffect } from "react";

 export default function AgentDetails({ metadata, handleInput }) {

     useEffect(() => {
-        // Generate a random 4-digit code on component mount const randomCode = Math.floor(1000 + Math.random() * 9000);  // Generates a random 4-digit code
+        // Generate a random 4-digit code
+        const randomCode = Math.floor(1000 + Math.random() * 9000);  // Generates a random 4-digit code

+        // If handleInput is available, update the metadata with the generated code if (handleInput) {
-        // Set the random code to the metadata handleInput('code', randomCode.toString());  // Assuming handleInput handles the state update
+            handleInput('code', randomCode.toString()); // Update the 'code' field

-        // Change the 'channel' value, here I'm setting it to "Voice" for example, you can make it dynamic handleInput('channel', 'Mail'); // Or some dynamic value }, [handleInput]); // Run once on mount
+        }

+        // Change the 'channel' value if needed (for example, changing to 'Mail') if (handleInput) {
+            handleInput('channel', 'Mail'); // Update the 'channel' field }

+    }, [handleInput]); // Empty dependency array means this runs only on mount

     return (
         <div className="agent-details-container align-column">